campus-occupancy/campus-occupancy.github.io/index.md

 ````````
 meteor npm run lint
 ````````
+## Community Feedback
+If you would like to help us improve the system, please take a couple of minutes to fill out the [Campus Occupancy Form](https://docs.google.com/forms/d/e/1FAIpQLSfnveBnx1LZj3YNTj0HMstZ6XzbBA0aZ_pJ9VzaPV4QQ84img/viewform).
+We are intrested in your experiance using the application.

 ## Development history
 The campus occupancy project followed the [Issue Driven Project Management Practices](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/).